-1. Implement external access to the Kubernetes environment (for example, ingress, external public IPs, load balancers) to allow communication between the UCT-C Controller and GigaVUE-FM.
-Refer to UCT-C Resource Requirements.

-- 2. Ensure that the firewall rules on Kubernetes nodes are met according to the Network Ports Requirements. - 3.
-YAML files or HELM charts are available as part of the UCT-C images.
+- 1. Implement external access to the Kubernetes environment (for example, ingress, external public IPs, load balancers) to allow communication between the UCT-C Controller and GigaVUE-FM.
+Refer to UCT-C Resource Requirements. - 2.
+Ensure that the firewall rules on Kubernetes nodes are met according to the Network Ports Requirements. - 3.
+HELM charts are available as part of the UCT-C images.
 You should untar the UCT-C image to access the readme files. - 4.
 Add the UCT-C images to a private Docker registry or ensure the files can be pulled from the Docker Hub registry.
-You can spin up or down the UCT-C instances based on traffic load.
+You can spin up or down the UCT-C instances based on traffic load

-You can deploy the UCT-C Controller and Taps in Kubernetes using the YAML files, Helm Charts, or Red Hat OpenShift Platform using OpenShift UI.
+You can deploy the UCT-C Controller and Taps in Kubernetes using the Helm Charts or Red Hat OpenShift Platform using OpenShift UI.
 Refer to the following sections:

-- YAML Files

-- Helm Charts

-- Red Hat OpenShift Platform using OpenShift UI
+- Helm Charts - Red Hat OpenShift Platform using OpenShift UI